Bellevue State Park (Iowa)

-Bellevue State Park is a state park of Iowa, USA, along the banks of the Mississippi River just south of Bellevue.

-The park lies in two separate tracts.
-The Nelson Unit is at the immediate south edge of Bellevue on U.S. Route 52 (The Great River Road), atop a 300 ft limestone bluff.
+Bellevue State Park is a public recreation area along the banks of the Mississippi River just south of Bellevue, Iowa, United States.
+The state park lies in two separate tracts.
+The Nelson Unit is at the immediate south edge of Bellevue on U.S. Route 52, atop a 300 ft limestone bluff.
 The Dyas Unit is 2 mi farther south on U.S. 52.

-Bellevue State Park offers high bluffs with scenic views of the Mississippi River amidst 788 acre of timbered walking trails, a unique butterfly sanctuary as well as an enclosed nature center.
+The park offers high bluffs with scenic views of the Mississippi River amidst 788 acre of timbered walking trails, a butterfly sanctuary and an enclosed nature center.

 Picnicking/shelters

 Picnickers at the Nelson Unit can enjoy views of the Mississippi River.
 Open picnic shelters may be reserved for a fee.
 The lodge is available on a reservation basis for wedding receptions and other family events.
 The lodge and open shelters may be reserved online through the park reservation system.

 Camping

 The Dyas Unit has 46 camping units (31 with electrical hookups), modern rest rooms, showers and a sanitary dumping station.
 Advance campsite reservations can be booked through the park reservation system.
 Half of the campsites are available for self-registration on a first-come, first-served basis.
 Camping is not allowed in the Nelson Unit.